 Goldens are eager to learn and please, so if you combine this with their energy and penchant for enjoying spending time with their families, truffle hunting is a definite achievable goal.

-The Poodle comes in the three sizes of Toy, Miniature, and Standard, is known for their intelligence, and is a people-oriented dog.
+The Poodle comes in three sizes: Toy, Miniature, and Standard.
+They are known for their intelligence and being people-oriented dogs.

 Poodles started as hunting dogs, but more specifically, as retrieving dogs for waterfowl.
 Any size of Poodle can become truffle dogs.
 They are eager to please and have great instincts, and their intelligence can make them great as a truffle dog.